shayan-iqbal/Covid-19-Analysis-Visualization/README.md

 # Covid-19-Analysis-and-Visualization
-This study aims to synthesize the existing research on the impact of the COVID-19 pandemic by using R Programming Language we have applied Principle Component Analysis(PCA). we have applied regression and Clustering. we have also generate the graph of Deaths and Alives, Men and Women by using Death_Dummy variable.
+This study aims to synthesize the existing research on the impact of the COVID-19 pandemic by using R Programming Language.
+And in this data we know that Covid is effective on depending on age.
+The risk and Death with COVID-19 increases with age.
+We have applied Principle Component Analysis(PCA), regression and Clustering.
+We have also generate the graph of Deaths and Alives, Men and Women by using Death_Dummy variable.